August Giacomo Jochmus

-August Giacomo Jochmus (after 1859:) Freiherr von Cotignola (born February 27, 1808 in Hamburg, Germany, died 14 September 1881 in Bamberg, Germany) was an Austrian lieutenant field marshal, and minister of the German Confederation.
-He spent his life in Greek, English, Spanish and Turkish service, was briefly foreign minister and Navy minister of the Frankfurt Parliament of the German Confederation in 1849 and finished his career as an Austrian Lieutenant Field Marshal.
+August Giacomo Jochmus (after 1859:) Freiherr von Cotignola (February 27, 1808, in Hamburg, Germany – September 14, 1881, in Bamberg, Germany) was an Austrian lieutenant field marshal, and minister of the German Confederation.
+He spent his life in Greek, English, Spanish and Turkish service, was briefly foreign minister and navy minister of the Frankfurt Parliament of the German Confederation in 1849 and finished his career as an Austrian lieutenant field marshal.